First Shellfish Farm in Atlantic Federal Waters Facilitated by the Northeast Ocean Data Portal

 Diagram of the innovative underwater system for growing mussels.

-Northeast Ocean Data map showing that the aquaculture site is not located in an area of abundant ESA-listed whales (red).
+Northeast Ocean Data map showing that the aquaculture site is not located in an area with the highest predicted abundance of ESA-listed whales (red).
 Interactive version of map